Looking for a Solution to Your Actinic Keratoses (Precancerous Lesions)?

 - BLU LIGHT PHOTODYNAMIC THERAPY (PDT): This involves applying a topical medication (Aminolevulinic Acid, or ALA) in conjunction with the FDA-approved Blu-U light.
 We typically perform these treatments about a month apart.

 Take steps to prevent actinic keratoses from forming on your skin.

 - Apply high-quality, broad-spectrum sunscreen to all exposed skin year round, including winter.

 - Take stock of when you are exposed to sunlight (driving in the car, going on walks, sitting by a window at work, etc.) and wear protective clothing.

-- Avoid being outside between the hours of 10 a.m. and 4 p.m., when the sun’s light is most intense.
+- Minimize being outside between the hours of 10 a.m. and 4 p.m., when the sun’s light is most intense.

-- Tanning beds are just as bad as laying out at the beach.
+- Tanning beds are just as bad or worse than laying out at the beach.
 Avoid frequenting them.

 - If you live or are vacationing at a higher altitude, be aware the sun’s rays are more powerful, making your skin more vulnerable to damage.

 Call us now at (512) 402-6694 to schedule a consultation with Dr. Zimmet.